victor-basurto/sitecore-training/questions/questions-02.md

 - Opens the Select the Associated Content dialog when authors add a new component

 47- _Once Custom Experience buttons are assigned, where do they show up?_
-- On a component/field and diplayed in the **Experience Editor**
+- On a component/field and displayed in the **Experience Editor**

 48- _How do you **create a bucket**?_
 - Select the item you want to turn into a bucket and click the `Bucket` command on the `Configure` tab

-49- _What method should you use to return richs results object?_
+49- _What method should you use to return rich results object?_
 - `GetResults()`

 50- _What are the three layers that the item cache mechanism have?_